The Image Loader is a module of the MicroUI runtime that:

-This chapter describes the steps to open an external resource from the application:
+This chapter describes the steps to setup the loading of an external resource from the application:

-- Add the image in the application project (usually in the source folder
+- Add the image to the application project resources (typically in the source folder

 src/main/resourcesand in the package

-- Create / open the configuration file (usually
+- Create / open the configuration file (e.g.

-- Add the relative path of the image: see Images.
+- Add the relative path of the image and its output format (e.g.

-- Launch the application: the Image Generator converts the image in RAW format in the external resources folder (
+- Build the application: the Image Generator converts the image in RAW format in the external resources folder (

-- Deploy the external resources in the external memory (SDCard, flash, etc.).
+- Deploy the external resources to the external memory (SDCard, flash, etc.) of the device.

-- Build and link the application with the BSP.
+- Build the application and run it on the device.